Best Cheap Golf Launch Monitors 2023

 Reasons to avoid

-One of our favorite launch monitors to have been released in recent years, the Swing Caddie SC300i was so highly regarded by the Golf Monthly team, that we chose to list it in our Editor's Choice Awards for 2022.
+One of our favorite launch monitors to have been released in recent years, the Swing Caddie SC300i was so highly regarded by the Golf Monthly team, that we chose to list it in our Editor's Choice Awards.
 This is an ultra-portable, doppler radar system that is an upgrade on the impressive SC300.
 The improvements between the two models are plain to see with the newer addition to Swing Caddie's range of products featuring more features, a bigger screen and new sensor technology.
 That all in turn helps to deliver more readings and accuracy about the type of shots you're playing as well as how well you're hitting the golf ball.

 We found the SC300i was seriously accurate in terms of the ball speeds, swing speed and clubhead speed.
 It connects directly to the free MySwingCaddie V2 app on your smartphone or tablet via Bluetooth so users can track their performance in real-time.
 There's a voice output option of distance and a remote control that enhances the user convenience.
 It even includes video playback and analysis as well as increased battery life of up to 20 hours.
 It'll also measure things like clubhead speed, launch, angle, carry distance, apex height, spin rate and smash factor, making it one of the more comprehensive pieces of technology on this list.